OSGeo/grass-website/content/news/2023_08_27_GRASS_GIS_docker_organization.md

 </a>

 In the past years, these docker images have been maintained and hosted under the mundialis organisation's repository.
-The company mundialis (https://www.mundialis.de) has played a crucial role in providing and maintaining these images, ensuring their availability and stability for the wider GIS community.
+The company [mundialis](https://www.mundialis.de) has played a crucial role in providing and maintaining these images, ensuring their availability and stability for the wider GIS community.
 The GRASS GIS development community extends its sincere appreciation to mundialis for their technical expertise and consistent support over the years.

-In a strategic move, the **GRASS GIS Docker images have now been moved** to the OSGeo organisation's repository on Docker Hub.
+In a strategic move, the **GRASS GIS Docker images have now been shifted** to the OSGeo organisation's repository on Docker Hub.
 They can be accessed under OSGeo GRASS GIS on Docker Hub:

 [https://hub.docker.com/r/osgeo/grass-gis/](https://hub.docker.com/r/osgeo/grass-gis/tags?page=1&ordering=-name)